What are blood clots?

 Your body reacts to an injury or cut by clotting your blood just the way it should.
 These types of clots are not a problem.
 Sometimes a blood clot will form without a trigger (such as an injury or cut).
 This is more likely to happen with certain risk factors or conditions.
 Risk factors include:

-- Prolonged sitting.
-This is often the case with travel when you are forced to sit for long periods (air, train, and car).
+- Prolonged sitting (often the case with travel when you are forced to sit for long periods in an airplane, a train, or a car)

-- Prolonged bed rest.
-This is often the case with surgery or illness.
+- Prolonged bed rest (often the case with surgery or illness)